 - SOC 101 Honors - Principles of Sociology

 Upon completion of the Honors Program's course and service requirements and the requirements for one's baccalaureate degree, students receive upon graduation the designation of Honors Scholar on their diplomas and transcripts and are awarded a trophy at the commencement dinner and wear a medallion at the graduation ceremonies.

-Felician College has a club on campus, The Honors Students Association, which has on and off-campus activities, an online newsletter, "Honors News and Notes," and the opportunity to apply for the St. Catherine's Medal for Service as an underclassperson and admission to Kappa Gamma Pi, in senior year.
+Felician University has a club on campus, The Honors Students Association, which has on and off-campus activities, an online newsletter, "Honors News and Notes," and the opportunity to apply for the St. Catherine's Medal for Service as an underclassperson and admission to Kappa Gamma Pi, in senior year.
 A member of the National Collegiate Honors Council and the Northeast Regional Honors Council, students have the opportunity to attend regional conference and present their research before a scholarly community.